| 2008 |

 | 2017 |

-Fat4-Ds1 (Dchs1) complexes accumulate at cell boundaries in a threshold-like manner and exhibit dramatically slower dynamics than unbound Fat4 and Ds1, indicating a localized feedback mechanism based on enhanced stability of Fat4-Ds1 complexes.
+Fat4-Ds1 complexes accumulate on cell boundaries in a threshold-like manner and exhibit dramatically slower dynamics than unbound Fat4 and Ds1, providing evidence for a localized feedback mechanism based on enhanced stability of Fat4-Ds1 complexes.
 Co-expression of Fat4 and Ds1 in the same cells is sufficient to induce polarization of Fat4-Ds1 complexes. |

-Synthetic biology platform with mammalian cells expressing human Fat4 and Ds1, quantitative live imaging, FRAP |
+Synthetic biology platform in mammalian cells expressing human Fat4 and Ds1, live-cell imaging of complex dynamics and FRAP |

 eLife |